mmhapp/mmhapp/README.md

 [BSc (Tech) Thesis](https://www.utupub.fi/handle/10024/176908), Convolutional Neural Networks in MRI of Brain Tumours

-### Education

-Master of Science (Technology),
-Biomedical Engineering and Health Technology,
-University of Turku,
-Sept 2024–Jul 2025

-Bachelor of Science (Technology),
-Biomedical Engineering and Health Technology,
-University of Turku,
-Sept 2021–May 2024

 <!--
 **mmhapp/mmhapp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.